SwiftStudies/OysterKit/STLR.md

 ## Annotations

-Annotations change how elements are interpreted and principly impact construction of the AST (Abstract Syntax Tree).
+Annotations change how elements are interpreted and principally impact construction of the AST (Abstract Syntax Tree).
 The are prefixed by the `@` character and can also have a supplied value which can be a string, integer, or boolean.
 If no value is provided they are simply considered 'set'.

 Annotations can be applied inline to elements in an expression, or to a token-identifier when it is first being defined.
 If both are provided the inline annotation will override the token-identifier's annotation.